ddev/ddev.com/src/content/blog/drupalcon-barcelona-2024.md

   - Community
 ---

-- [ ]  So many people thankful for and excited about DDEV
-- [ ]  Thanks to [Platform.sh](http://Platform.sh) for getting me there and Mentoring ticket
-- [ ]  Things I learned
-    - [ ]  ddev composer doesn’t work with joachim scaffolding template
-    - [ ]  `composer update --lock`
-    - [ ]  Ultimike’s approach to vscode

 I spent the last week in Barcelona, Spain for DrupalCon Barcelona.
 It was so great to meet old friends and new, and to workk with all to integrate new contributors to Drupal.

 ## BoFs (Birds-of-a-feature) sessions